suman-3/sync/README.md

 1. After setting up the project locally, access the application at `localhost:3000`.
 2. Create an account or log in.
 3. Customize your profile, add social media links, and save changes.
-4. Share your unique MySocials link with your audience.
+4. Share your unique Sync link with your audience.

 ## Contribution

-Contributions to improve MySocials are welcome!
+Contributions to improve Sync are welcome!
 Here's how you can contribute:

 - Fork the repository.
 - Create your branch: `git checkout -b feature/YourFeature`